Malobika8/All-In-One/SpringMVCIntermediate/SpringMvcAdvanced/DesigningServiceLayer-Ch-12.md

   <img width="727" alt="Screenshot 2024-06-20 at 11 55 03 AM" src="https://github.com/Malobika8/All-In-One/assets/111234135/ffc99c6b-bb6c-4947-9dc0-79ff27a5fd0e">

-  There's no Cookies in the Cookies session as they are blocked
+  There are no Cookies in the Cookies session as they are blocked

   <img width="1143" alt="Screenshot 2024-06-20 at 11 55 21 AM" src="https://github.com/Malobika8/All-In-One/assets/111234135/2d75a3f8-c266-4595-b731-2596a6460f5a">